Carduus (or Silybum) marianus

 and some energetics…

 Culpeper described milk thistle a temperate herb.
 This generally means it is closest to our own body.
-I believe this highlights the general safety of this particular medicinal ally.
+I believe this highlights the safety of this particular medicinal ally.

 Culpeper associated this herb with the plant Jupiter with a cooling effect externally.
 However, Tobyn describes Jupiter hot and moist.
 Perhaps milk thistle works by drawing the heat thereby providing the cooling effect.
 Tobyn also notes Jupiter specifically acts on the blood and liver relating back to Culpeper’s use as a blood cleanser and his indication for liver obstructions.
 It is also specific to the sense of taste, once again being hot and moist.